Huzaifa8000/huzaifa8000.github.io/README.md

 # About Me
 ## My Interests
-I enjoy reading, gaming, drawing, listening to music, coding apps/websites, puzzle solving, and playing volleyball and basketball.
+I enjoy reading, gaming, drawing, listening to music, coding apps/websites, and solving puzzles.
+I also like to play volleyball and basketball.
 ## Websites I Recommend
 -[Youtube](https://www.youtube.com)  -I love this website because it's so versatile.
 You can use YouTube to listen to music, keep up with your favorite content creators, or learn a new skill.
 I recently learned how to solve a Rubik's cube with the help of a YouTube video.